jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

   waste gobs of memory.

 * Video transcoding now optional for videos that meet certain criteria.
-By default, MediaGoblin will now now transcode webm videos that are smaller in resolution than the mediagoblin defaults, and mediagoblin can also be configured to allow theora files to not be transcoded as well.
+By default, MediaGoblin will now transcode webm videos that are smaller in resolution than the mediagoblin defaults, and mediagoblin can also be configured to allow theora files to not be transcoded as well.

 * Per-user license preference option; always want your uploads to be BY-SA and tired of changing that field?
 You can now set your